Mera Peak Climbing

 Highlights of Mera Peak Climbing

-• Five 8,000m peaks are visible from the summit, including Everest, Lhotse, Cho Oyu, Makalu, and Kanchenjunga.
+• Enjoy panoramic views of Everest, Lhotse, Cho Oyu, Makalu, and Kanchenjunga.

 Overview